MyTurn-OpenSource/pyturn/README.md

 needed packages:

 - `sudo apt-get update`
-- `sudo apt-get install git uwsgi npm nginx`
+- `sudo apt-get install git uwsgi npm nginx uwsgi-plugin-python`

 Then do one of the following, depending on which version you want.
 The default version is "master", generally the most stable: